Understanding CPR Success Rates: Effectiveness and Influencing Factors

 Where to Get Proper CPR Training?

 Not everyone is prepared to help in a cardiopulmonary arrest.
 In addition, many people might not know there is a simple, affordable way to get certified in CPR, Automated External Defibrillator, and first aid.
-Learning how to perform CPR takes just a few hours, but it can change a life forever.
+Learning how to perform CPR takes just a few hours, but it changes a life forever.
 Now, you can do it all online!
-CPR Select can prepare you to help in cardiopulmonary arrest and other emergencies.
+CPR Select prepares you to help in cardiopulmonary arrest and other emergencies.
 We offer the best online CPR classes for adults, children, healthcare providers, communities, and the workplace.

 Take the free CPR, AED & First Aid Practice Test and prepare yourself for the official certification exam.

 CPR is effective for long-term survival outcomes when it is performed immediately after an arrest and doing the procedure correctly.
-However, not everyone knows how to perform CPR, and those who do may start too late due to fear and hesitation, which may lower the success rate of CPR.
+However, not everyone knows how to perform CPR, and those who do starts too late due to fear and hesitation, which lowers the success rate of CPR.
 There are roughly 350,000 resuscitation attempts outside hospitals each year in the United States, with average survival rates of 5 to 10 percent, and 750,000 attempts in hospitals, with about a 20 percent survival rate.
 If you want to test your knowledge in CPR, you can take our FREE CPR practice test.

 Enroll Now for Online CPR/AED Training & Certification Classes at just $19.95.